heshuting555/Awesome-3DGS-Applications/README.md

+## ✏️ Existing Method for 3DGS Editing

-# Overview of Existing Methods of Editing for 3DGS Semantic Scene Understanding
+Overview of methods that enable direct or indirect editing of 3DGS content.

 | Year | Venue | Acronym | Title | Project/Code |
 |------|-------|---------|-------|--------------|